Chapter 5. Descriptors

 5.1.1.4.
 Reverse trend

-Analog to the trend the reverse trend decsribes the position of a shoot on its branch based on the number of shoots succeeding it on the same branch.
+Analog to the trend the reverse trend describes the position of a shoot on its branch based on the number of shoots succeeding it on the same branch.

 descriptor key: (*F*)[RTREND]